 CMD ["./report"]

-Now comes the interesting part, the cross-architecture build with buildx.
-Let’s build an image for linux/amd64 and linux/arm64:
+Now comes the interesting part, the cross-architecture build with buildx

 docker buildx build --platform linux/amd64,linux/arm64 -t foo/bar --push .

-• with the --platform flag you specify the platforms the image should be built for
+flag you specify the platforms the image should be built for - just like

-• just like docker build, the -t flag lets you define the image tag
+flag lets you define the image tag --push

 A simple architecture-aware example